MonikaSianko/OpenWeatherApp/README.md

 An API key will be generated instantly after confirming your email.
 You can find it in Account -> Account details -> Key.

-3. Create an .env file in dir and create an enviorment variable:
+3. Create a .env file in directory folder and create an environment variable:
 ```
 REACT_APP_API_KEY = [your-api-key]
 ```